loilo/branchy/README.md

   > To use functions from another file, pass their module specifier to branchy.
   > ```javascript
   > // like this
-  > const threadedFn = branchy('./fn')
+  > const forkedFn = branchy('./fn')
   >
   > // not like this
-  > const threadedFn = branchy(require('./fn'))
+  > const forkedFn = branchy(require('./fn'))
   > ```

 ## Advanced Usage

 ### Concurrency Control

-To avoid sharing work among too many threads, you may need to restrict how many threads a function may create at the same time.
+To avoid sharing work among too many processes, you may need to restrict how many child processes a function may create at the same time.
 For this use case, `branchy` offers some simple concurrency control.

 Enable concurrency control by passing an optional second argument to the `branchy()` function, specifying the `concurrent` option: